karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 <br />

 ### Money Talks — The Economic Engine

 While population size gives countries a head start, it’s often wealth that helps them reach the finish line.
 Nations with higher GDP [3] per capita can invest in elite athlete development: world-class facilities, full-time coaching, sports science support, nutrition programs, and recovery infrastructure.
 These resources matter — especially at the razor-thin margins of Olympic competition.

 This link is clear in Figure 6, which shows the relationship between GDP per capita and total Olympic medals for 20 focus countries.
 Nations like the USA, Japan, and South Korea consistently outperform in total medals and also rank among the world’s richest countries.

 <iframe src="/assets/gdp_medal_scatter.html" height="600px" width="100%" style="border:none;"></iframe>
 <p class="figure-caption">
 Each dot represents a country.
-Wealthier countries (right side of the graph) generally win more medals, especially above the $25,000 mark.
+Wealthier countries (right side of the graph) generally win more medals, especially above the $25,000 mark.</p>

 However, this trend isn’t perfect.
 A few key exceptions challenge the idea that money guarantees Olympic success.
 Consider: